History of the UCS

 This environment led to the foundation of the Federal Commonwealth Society at a meeting in The Old Bank of England on Fleet Street, London, in September 2002.
 Since the 1980s, FCS founder Nick Thompson had advocated British withdrawal from the EEC and rejuvenation of Commonwealth relations.
 In particular, he saw the potential for the Crown’s 40+ surviving realms and territories to re-establish their close cultural and military relationships into a trade and defence union.

 The organisation grew rapidly, a Canadian chapter being founded in Toronto within weeks of the London meeting, and an Australian chapter following shortly thereafter.
 The FCS was re-named the United Commonwealth Society in 2006.
-Today’s UCS has members throughout the world and branches in Australia, Canada, the Caribbean, New Zealand, the Pacific Islands, and across the United Kingdom.
+Today’s UCS has members throughout the world and branches in Australia, New Zealand, the Pacific Islands, and across the United Kingdom.

 Timeline of Federal/United Commonwealth Society Leadership